 Contestants are tested on skills required in the "front of the house" of a fine restaurant.
 The focus is on guest service and guest relations in the dining room including: table set up; greeting guests; reservations procedures; presentation of menus; description of food, drinks, soups and specials of the day; taking orders; serving each course and clearing the table after each course; and preparation and presentation of the check and closing remarks.
 Contestants are judged on personal appearance, tableside manner, professionalism, ease with guests, courtesy, general knowledge and technical and verbal skills.

 Challenges two-person teams to demonstrate operation of a five-axis servo-robot along with a set of sensors and motorized devices to resolve a simulated production process problem.
 Teams set up and demonstrate operation of a robotic workcell from a word problem.
+Contestants also utilize and program a Siemens LOGO PLC as part of the contest.
 Contestants are required to create a flow chart and sequence of operation.
 Teams are also judged on efficiency, speed and teamwork.

-Contestants are tested on their ability to prepare screens, register a multi-color design on a manual four color one station rotary press, and print a multi-color design on a manual six color four station rotary press.
+Contestants are tested on their ability to prepare screens (coat, expose, etc.), register a multi-color design on a manual printing press, and print a multi-color design on a manual printing press.
 Contestants also complete a written technical knowledge test and participate in an oral professional assessment.

 Contestants are tested on their ability to perform such jobs as connecting sheet metal pieces with drive cleats, spot welding and riveting.
 Skills tested may include, but are not limited to, straight duct, transition fitting and 45-degree entry tap fitting.
 Professional sheet metal workers judge contestants on the use of hand tools, correctness of layout and shop safety procedures.
 Contestants will be judged on accuracy, completeness, and craftsmanship.